What comes to mind when you hear "Operations"?

 When people have access to intuitive tools and systems that help them achieve their goals unencumbered, they think "this is just the way things should be".
 But the moment something deviates from expectations, it's immediately obvious and irritating.

 Operations can be thankless.
-But it's vital.

-What exactly is Operations?
+What exactly is Operation Management?

 In a business context, I view it as the art and science of moving from strategy into execution.
 The nitty-gritty details required to effectively bring an idea to life.